ids/cluster-builder/README.md

 * CentOS 7 Docker CE
 * CentOS 7 DC/OS
 * RedHat Enterprise 7 Docker CE
-* CoreOS Tectonic Kubernetes (see see the [CoreOS Readme](docs/README_CoreOS.md))
 * CentOS 7.6 Kubernetes (Stock `kubeadm`)
 * Fedora 29 Kubernetes (Stock `kubeadm`)

 > The last two `kubeadm` based Kubernetes clusters are likely to be the focus going forward.
-Tectonic CoreOS, while a once great Kubernetes, has now been _assimilated_ into _OpenShift_, and with all the M&As around those products, the future is a tangled web.
-Meanwhile, the stock `kubeadm` based clusters are getting quite stable and reliable.
+Stock `kubeadm` clusters are quite stable and reliable when properly configured.

 ## Deployment Options

-There are currently two types of deployment, __local machine__ and remote __ESXI__ hypervisor (or vSphere):
+There are two types of deployment: __local machine__ and remote __ESXI__ hypervisor (or vSphere).

 Local deployments are supported for: